Weight Loss

 A weight loss plateau occurs when you start losing weight and then suddenly seem to stop progressing.
 At the beginning of your journey, you might see yourself shedding pounds relatively quickly.
 You’re excited—the weight is coming off!
 You’re doing great!
 But what’s really happening inside your body?

-Glycogen is a water-heavy molecule, so when you burn glycogen, you also use up a lot of water.
-Because water is a surprisingly heavy molecule, losing water can lead to dramatic drops in weight.
+Glycogen is a water-heavy molecule, so when you burn glycogen, you also lose a lot of water.
+Losing water can lead to dramatic drops in weight.
 This is commonly referred to as “losing the water weight.”

 Cut to a few weeks or months later.
 The number on the scale seems stuck.
 What happened to all that progress?
 Even though it can be frustrating, it’s important to understand that this happens to just about everyone at some point during their weight loss journey.
 Unfortunately, it often occurs at the beginning, just when you need the motivation of success the most.